 About ARML

 The American Regions Mathematics League started in 1976 for the purpose of providing a national (or at that time, regional) competition for the brightest mathematical minds in the nation’s high schools.
 Teams are generally organized on the state level, but some cities (e.g. New York and Chicago) send their own teams.
 The annual ARML meet is normally held at sites in Pennsylvania, Iowa, Nevada, and Alabama, and students from about half the states and a few foreign countries attend the contest.
 The awards ceremony is carried on simultaneously at the four sites, and students at the four sites compete against each other for awards.
-The ARML contest is held each year on the Saturday after Memorial Day, and while the contest is intended for high school students, some exceptional junior high students show up each year.
+The ARML contest is held each year on the Friday and Saturday after Memorial Day, with team and proof rounds on Friday and individual and relay rounds on Saturday.
+While the contest is intended for high school students, some exceptional junior high students show up each year.
 Seniors who graduate in the current school year are eligible to compete.

 For more information about ARML, you can visit the official ARML website at http://www.arml.com.
 Do NOT register for ARML at that site; to participate in ARML you need to sign up through your regional team.